Biden signs bill to counter spike in anti-Asian hate crime

 She said that while the new law brings the U.S. closer to stopping hate, “the work to address injustice, wherever it exists, remains the work ahead.”

-House Speaker Nancy Pelosi, D-Calif., and more than 60 guests from Congress, the Justice Department, and advocacy groups, along with White House aides, mingled freely and barefaced due to new public health guidance that people fully vaccinated against COVID-19 can stop wearing face masks while indoors with other fully vaccinated people.
+At the end of the program, Harris and lawmakers who led the effort to get the bill passed surrounded Biden as he sat at a desk and signed it into law.

-Maine Sen. Susan Collins was the only Republican lawmaker seen in the audience.
+“The Asians who live here are Asian Americans.
+They should not be discriminated because we didn’t start the COVID,” Jacksonville resident Michelle Ensor said.

-At the end of the program, lawmakers who led the effort to get the bill passed surrounded Biden as he sat at a desk and signed it into law.
+At the ARTSee and Shop in Jacksonville, an event called Cultural Mosaic was held Thursday to recognize Asian artists and their work.
+But while people were admiring the art, some were also praising Biden for signing the legislation.